Falling in love with one's therapist... the crash report.

 The only things I am sure of is that:

-Kendra believes she experienced "weaponized neutrality"..
+Kendra states that she experienced "weaponized neutrality"..

 Epistemic injustice: neutrality can be a withholding of information purposefully and intentionally, to maintain an unequal power dynamic.